Last Updated on November 26, 2023 by Dee

 Digital art has come a long way since the days of pixelated images on a computer screen.
 Nowadays, artists have more options than ever when choosing what size canvas they want to work with for their digital creations.
 The question is – which one is best suited for you?
-This article will give you the best tips and advice on choosing the right digital art canvas size, what is meant by digital artwork resolution and how to apply these guidelines to your digital artwork.
+This article will give you the best tips and advice on choosing the right digital artwork canvas size, what digital artwork resolution means, and how to apply these guidelines to your digital artwork canvas sizes.

 Table of Contents